RENgineer/simple-serverless-api/README.md

 ### INTRODUCTION
 ------------
-This simple, serverless API was created in order to demonstrate the technical proficiency that I have with Python as a software engineer and working with cloud technologies.
+This simple, serverless API was created in order to demonstrate the technical proficiency that I have with programming languages as a software engineer as well as working with cloud technologies.

 ### REQUIREMENTS
 ------------
-This API uses Python 3, more specifically Python 3.8.5.
-It also has a dependency on (GCP/AWS), which is necessary for its serverless state.
-It also uses the **requests** package, (add others here) which may require either **pip** or **conda** install via either your command line or IDE.
-(may put required Python packages here)
+This API uses JavaScript, more specifically Node.js.
+It also has a dependency on AWS, which is necessary for its serverless state. ~~It also uses the **requests** package, (add others here) which may require either **pip** or **conda** install via either your command line or IDE.~~(may change this line / put required Python packages here)

-### RECOMMENDED MODULES (/PACKAGES)
+### RECOMMENDED MODULES
 -------------------
 (may add recommended VS Code extensions here, if used by others.
 Also possibly ways to address security concerns)

 ### INSTALLATION
 ------------
-If not previously installed, Python 3 must be downloaded and installed in order for this API to work.
-Ensure the version of your Python instance by entering "python --version" in the command line of a terminal.
+If not previously installed, Node.js must be downloaded and installed in order for this API to work.

 ### CONFIGURATION
 -------------